biases cognitive effects fallacies deception with statistics effective business writing body language

 Why does it keep doing that?Microsoft Office applications (e.g., Word, PowerPoint, Excel) are at their most frustrating when they try to help you.
 Microsoft Word's tendency to change the font type and size after you cut and paste something is a classic example.
 But whose fault is that?
 In our office, it's always MS Word's fault when the auto-numbering kicks in without being asked or an embedded image starts choosing its own location on the page.
 But, in truth, it's the user's fault.
 Most people learn the MS office applications on the job.
 They become quite proficient at using the normal functions, but start losing their way around the processor when the more-out-of-the-ordinary functions are required.
 In my experience, very few people actually go on a course to learn how to use the MS applications.
 The difference in proficiency between the course-trained people and the on-the-job learners is marked.

 Many people find that once they've done a course, the "gremlins" that wound them up suddenly start making sense.
 Document templates, style and format templates, multiple clipboards, mail merge, image manipulation and auto-numbering all transform into useful tools after training.
 Before training, they're just things to turn off or work around.
-Until the user's incompetency has been addressed by attending a course, those things that make his life a misery when using MS applications will remain the application's fault and not his.
+Until the users' incompetency has been addressed by attending a course, those things that make their lives a misery when using MS applications will remain the application's fault and not theirs.
 If this sounds like how MS applications treat you, then I'm afraid you might be suffering from the Dunning-Kruger Effect.

 There is some good news.
 The Dunning-Kruger Effect is not permanent.
 People often become aware of and acknowledge their own previous lack of ability after training...or time.